paldhous/ucb/2015/dataviz/md_raw/class9.md

 ![](./img/class9_1.jpg)

 Open the drop-down menu under `Maps` at top left and switch to `Your datasets`.
-The click the green `NEW DATASET` button at top right:
+Then click the green `NEW DATASET` button at top right:

 ![](./img/class9_2.jpg)